-CUTA focuses on policy and research areas that contribute the quality and growth of transit across the country and to the contribution that public transit makes to Canada’s communities, population, environment and economic growth.
+CUTA focuses on policy and research that contribute to the quality and growth of transit across the country, affecting Canada’s communities, population, environment and economic growth.
 We also maintain an overview of provincial transit initiatives including political/electoral news, funding and program announcements.

 Accessibility and the aging population